 There are usually between 5 and 10 people on the staff of HSP.
 Mostly based at Harvard and Sussex Universities, some are members of faculty, some are doctoral candidates and others are support staff or consultants.

-The two current directors of HSP are Matthew Meselson at Harvard and Caitríona McLeish at Sussex.
+The two current directors of HSP are Matthew Meselson at Harvard and acting-Director Prof Paul Nightingale at Sussex.
 Meselson teaches and conducts research in the Department of Molecular and Cellular Biology.
 He is also the Faculty Chair for CBW Studies at the Belfer Center for Science and International Affairs, which is an element of the J F Kennedy School of Government, Harvard University.
-McLeish is a senior fellow of SPRU at the University of Sussex.
+Nightingale is a Professor of Strategy at SPRU - Science Policy Research Unit, at the University of Sussex.
 The people currently on the staff of HSP are as follows:

 Trained in chemistry and physics, Prof Meselson has conducted research mainly in the field of molecular genetics.
 He invented an important method for analyzing the densities of giant molecules and employed it to demonstrate how DNA replicates in dividing cells.
 He later showed that genetic recombination results from the splicing of DNA molecules.
 He also demonstrated the enzymatic basis of a process by which cells recognize and destroy foreign DNA, and discovered methyl-directed mismatch repair, which enables cells to repair mistakes in DNA.
 At present, he conducts research in molecular genetics and evolution.